What is PayZang?

 You are encouraged to contact a PayZang representative for more detailed information about any fees you must pay.
 Many of our services are custom-tailored to each individual merchant, making it difficult to post the fees on our website.
 In most cases, you will learn about the necessary fees when you set-up your account with PayZang.

 How do you protect sensitive data and prevent breaches?

 Our secure infrastructure includes fully redundant servers and data centers and we maintain a certified compliant status with the most rigorous standards established by the industry.
 Our compartmentalized data and information security zones employ biometric management as well as on-site physical security 24 hours a day, every day.

 What if your security measures fail?

 In almost all cases, a failure will not occur, but should the unthinkable happen, our data centers are customized to withstand even the worst failures.

 Our protective measures make sure a security failure would have no serious negative impact on your services.

-Can I do anything on my end to strengthen security even further?
+Can I do anything on my end to strengthen the security even further?

 When both parties involved in a business relationship care about security and data protection, it always improves existing measures.
 You can help by safeguarding your passwords, business information and customer data.
 Change your passwords often and store them in a secure location.
 You should also become accustomed to changing your secure transaction key on a regular basis for increased security.WHAT ARE THE BEST PRACTICES Feel free to contact PayZang with any questions or concerns you have about security.